hynek/structlog/docs/glossary.md

 # Glossary

-Please feel free to [file an issue](https://github.com/hynek/structlog/issues) if you feel some important concept is missing here.
+Please feel free to [file an issue](https://github.com/hynek/structlog/issues) if you think some important concept is missing here.

 :::{glossary}